lkimanzi/Nacho-Fibre/README.md

 ## Description

 You have two problems below.
 You should write psuedocode and code for each solution.
 Test cases are included to ensure proper functionality.
+You can run `npm test` in the terminal to run the test suite.

 ## Problem 1: The Fibonacci Sequence